 Cadsonbury Publications, Christchurch, 2012.
 Softback.
 474 pages.
 NEW.

-A Decade of Disasters: The Chatham Islands from 1866 to 1875.An interesting compendium of information about a critical decade of Chatham Island history collected from reports in contemporary newspapers, chiefly the Hawk's Bay Herald.
-The book is illustrated with photographs taken by vistiting photographers during the same decade.
+An interesting compendium of information about a critical decade of Chatham Island history collected from reports in contemporary newspapers, chiefly the Hawke's Bay Herald.
+The book is illustrated with photographs taken by visiting photographers during the same decade.

-Paremata Press.
+Paremata Press, Wellington, 2009.
 Softback.
 196 pages.
-Illustrations.
-NEW.
+SECONDHAND

 A.H. & A.W.
 Reed, Wellington, 1950.
-Hardback with dust jacket.
+Hardback with no dust jacket.
 182 pages.
 SECONDHAND

 A memoir of a year the Grundy's spent on the Chatham Islands relieving the resident doctor.
 A collection of light hearted anectdotes and acute observations.
 First published 1968.